wjakew/sandbox_project/README.md

 ### Folders
 1. scripts - all scripts for creating / testing and detonating in enviroment.
 2. documentation - documentation for the project components
+3. file server - simple web app for uploading files to the server